 Figure 1: In the bottom-up approach to sustainable water engineering, new (macro)molecular structures enable novel materials with desired properties that are incorporated into devices for target applications.
 These devices are then integrated into process networks wherein the system topology enables non-traditional applications such as nutrient recovery and wastewater treatment which form an essential part of the water distribution infrastructure in the fit-foruse paradigm.
 Computational and data science tools can accelerate this process to facilitate top-down analysis and discovery of materials.
 In the top-down approach, superstructure optimization is used to design resilient infrastructures and novel system configuration for specific water purification and solute recovery applications.
 These designs dictate targets for material properties that guide the inverse design of materials.
-Likewise, bottom-up analysis facilitates rapid screening of new materials in the context of fully optimized systems and infrastructure.
+Likewise, bottom-up materials informatics facilitates rapid screening in the context of fully optimized systems and infrastructure.
+Design of experiments helps systematically test scientific hypothesizes and accelerate technology scale-up.
 Multiscale uncertainty quantification and propagation unite all the computational and data science tools into a holistic molecules-to-infrastructures framework.

-Figure 2: In the proposed paradigm, data science capabilities optimize the materials discovery process by maximizing the amount of useful information gained from each iteration and enabling multiscale analysis.
+Figure 2: The proposed paradigm integrates the classical workflow with four data-science enabled capabilities to optimize the materials discovery process by maximizing the amount of useful information gained from each iteration and enabling simultaneous multiscale analysis.